sonata-project/SonataAdminBundle/Resources/doc/reference/architecture.rst

            ;
        }

-       //Fields to be shown on lists
-       protected function configureListFields(ListMapper $listMapper)
+       // Fields to be shown on lists protected function configureListFields(ListMapper $listMapper)
        {
            $listMapper